coderefinery/DEPRECATED-software-licensing/talk.md

 ## Practical aspects

 - LICENSE file
+- Copyright header
+- Agree on a licensing strategy
 - CLA
-- Copyright header
-- agree on a licensing strategy
+- License your supporting information (images) under creative commons (use Zenodo or Figshare)
+- Unrelated but still recommended: use Zenodo to assign DOIs to code releases

 ---